Is Texas Too Lenient Towards Crane Operators?

 Texas likes to be known for its superlatives: “Everything is bigger in Texas” as the saying goes.
 Not everything that is bigger in Texas is quite so praiseworthy, though.
 The Lone Star State leads the country in deaths from crane accidents and there is speculation that the penalties for violations by crane operators and construction companies are just too weak to deter poor maintenance and inadequate supervision.
+Learn more about crane accident liability from our experienced McAllen construction accident attorneys.

 Most crane injuries and fatalities happen to workers on construction sites, but now and again a member of the public is affected.
 That’s just what happened last week in Dallas, when strong winds toppled a crane, killing a woman in her own apartment, injuring others and destroying homes.
 Maybe the fact that this was no-one directly involved with the operation of the crane who was affected it might just lead to tightening up on lax enforcement.